mhnazeri/U-Net/README.md

 ```bash
 pip install -r requirements
 ```

-For logging we used [wandb](https://wandb.ai), you need to create an account to log the metrics and model output.
+[Wandb](https://wandb.ai) is used for logging, you need to create an account to log the metrics and the model output.
-Alternatively you can use matplotlib to plot model outputs.
+Alternatively you can use matplotlib to plot the model outputs.

-[Cityscapes](https://www.cityscapes-dataset.com/) and [Carla segmentation challenge](https://www.kaggle.com/kumaresanmanickavelu/lyft-udacity-challenge) have been used as datasets (Currently cityscapes is not implemented).
+[Carla segmentation dataset](https://www.kaggle.com/kumaresanmanickavelu/lyft-udacity-challenge) has been used for training and testing.
 The dataset files are resides in `data` folder and its structure is as follows:

 ```bash
 ├──  carla
 │  ├──  dataA